 As an accompaniment to the exhibition and to bring more voices into the project, we invited curator Helen Nisbet to interview Mick Peter on his commission Gerroff!!
 (Or User Feedback) and the new Cafe tables he created for Hospitalfield with ThreeFourFive Furniture.
 You can read the interview here

-Mick Peter will be in conversation with curator and writer Roger Malbert on Saturday 19 June at 3pm.
-Find out more and sign up here.
+Mick Peter was in conversation with curator and writer Roger Malbert on Saturday 19 June.
+Find out more here.

 Recent group shows include ‘Voyage au long cours’ at FRACNormandie Caen (2018), Natural Selection’ at Galerie 5, Angers (2016), France and ‘Corps narratifs’ at the Domaine départemental de Chamarande, Chamarande, France (2016).
 Puddle, pothole, portal at Sculpture Center, New York (2014), L’Echo at HAB Galerie – FRAC des Pays de la Loire, , (2014), Monument at FRAC Basse-Normandie, (2014), British British Polish Polish: Art from Europe’s Edges in the Long ’90s and Today at the Centre for Contemporary Art, Ujazdowski Castle, Warsaw, (2013).

 Mick Peter is represented by Galerie Crèvecoeur, Paris.